Rajasthan woman branded as `witch`, tortured

-Jaipur: A 35-year-old woman was made to lie on embers and searing hot tongs were placed on her body after she was branded a "witch" by her family members, including her husband, in Rajasthan's Pali district, police said Saturday.
+Jaipur: A 35-year-old woman was made to lie on embers and searing hot tongs were placed on her body after she was branded a "witch" by her family members, including her husband, in Rajasthan`s Pali district, police said on Saturday.

 The woman has been admitted to a hospital here with severe burns on her face, stomach and other parts of her body.
 Her husband, brother-in-law, sister-in-law and a quack have been arrested.

 The incident took place in Keshavnagar.